IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

       1. Remove the Copper SFP+ cable from the case lid and connect it to Eth5 10 GbE (5)
          ![Ports of the MDMS device](/images/sfp-ports-sized-ports-labeled.png)
       2. Connect the Copper SFP+ cable to your 10-Gb switch.
-      3. If the IP address that is configured for Eth5 can be reached through the browser `HTTPS://'Your-Eth5-IPAddress'`, continue to the next step, otherwise connect Eth2 (10/1 GbE-B) port.
+      3. If the IP address that is configured for Eth5 can be reached through the browser `HTTPS://'Your-Eth5-IPAddress'`, continue to the next step, otherwise connect Eth2 (10 or 1 GbE-B) port.

          If you need to alter any IP settings for Eth5 or Eth2, see the [Configuring IP addresses](#configuring-ip-addresses) section.
          {:tip}